Serious Traffic Offenses

 Most traffic offenses do not rise to the level of a criminal offense.
 Speeding, running a stop light and failure to signal a lane change are mere infractions.

 Other traffic offenses, however, can lead to hefty fines and even time in jail.
-Some common ones include:
+Some common criminal traffic offenses include:

 Reckless Driving (Iowa Code 321.277): Reckless driving means driving with a “willful and wanton” disregard for the lives and safety of others.
 No one needs to be actually injured for prosecutors to successfully press reckless driving charges.
 Driving far above the speed limit, changing lanes quickly and other dangerous driving may lead to reckless driving charges.
 It is a simple misdemeanor, with punishments ranging up to 30 days in a jail and a fine ranging from $65 to $625.

 Drag Racing (Iowa Code 321.278): Drag racing means using a public road or highway to race in a contest or exhibit speed.
 It is illegal to both be a drag racer and to in any way aid or abet drag racing.
-It is a simple misdemeanor that may lead to up to 30 days in jail and a fine from $65 to $625.
+Motor vehicle speed contest or exhibition of speed are defined as one or more persons competing in speed in excess of the applicable speed limit in vehicles on the public streets or highways.The crime of drag racing is a simple misdemeanor that may lead to up to 30 days in jail and a fine from $65 to $625.
+More serious charges can be brought if anyone is injured as a result of the drag racing.

 Eluding or Attempting to Elude Pursuing Law Enforcement Vehicle (Iowa Code 321.279): It is a serious misdemeanor, with penalties of up to a year in prison and fines from $315 to $1,875, to flee or elude or attempt to flee or elude a police officer.
 This charge is defined as willfully failing to stop one the police officer turns his or her flashing lights on and/or sounds the siren.